-The muddy, greenery terrain made for an interesting time and was much better than the sceneries I saw in many of the dried-land, human-trampled dead grass videos I watched, prior.
+The muddy, greenery and terrain made for an interesting time and was much better than the sceneries I saw in many of the dried-land, human-trampled dead grass videos of Vidden Trail, that I watched, prior.
 If you have A.D.H.D., or are just a classic stereotype, then you can just watch the video since you’re not likely going to read this.

 After doing so much touring of Denmark by vehicle, and way too much eating, it was time to go around and do some exercise for a change.
 While I did go almost seemingly street to street in Copenhagen, Denmark, I really wanted to do one of the hikes I heard so much about, in Scandinavia, but the time in Denmark wasn’t going to allow for much in those few days where I was rushing about, hitting all the photo spots I wanted to rack up, while there.
 I did, however, plan to hit up a few hiking spots when I finally got to Norway, and the one I was really excited about was one that many non-Norwegians never even heard about, or if they did hear about it, they avoided it after locals probably talked them out of doing the hikes- more on that later.
 My target was a place in the town of Bergen, Norway, which is a beautiful town tucked just inside of the mountains and accessible by way of the beautiful fjords if you came in by boat, as I did.
 On the boat ride over, I asked a few people, who were on the same destination trip, if they wanted to do a little bit of hiking, and they initially all agreed.
 They asked me to send them some information on the hikes I proposed, and mostly everyone took to the second hike I had planned, which was not in Bergen, and because that one looked easy to do, people agreed they would come with me to do the actual hike I planned in Bergen, the Vidden Trail.
 I sent these people a link I got from YouTube, of a couple of Indian guys who claim they did the train so easily that they claimed they did the train end to end, with a video where they were passing everyone easily.
 They sped the video up by like X 100 speed, but when you watch the video, Vidden Trail looked rather flat, easy, and just about all kinds of ages and sexes of people were out on that trail.
 It looked so easy to do, so I thought it was a good exercise for all.
 I saw a really elderly woman in that video, and because I saw this, I invited the others to do the Vidden Trail with me.
 They saw those old ladies in that video and figured it couldn’t be that hard of a hike, so they agreed to meet me after we finished some morning activities.
 How hard could it be?
 We observed the footwear and gear of the people in the videos, they has running shoes on, mostly, not that many had actual hiking boots that went past the ankle, and normally, when you see this, you get a hint that the trail can’t be that difficult or they’d need better shoes for harsher conditions, right?
 I packed my very good Colombia boots just in case, because I don’t play with my ankles and knees, at this point in life.
 I’ve damn near destroyed both my ankles and my knees in Jiu Jitsu, MMA and Combat Sambo, throughout the years, and man do I feel it going DOWNHILL on rocky surfaces during hikes.
 Still, had to be a peace of cake to do Vidden Trail because of all those people making Vidden Trail seem so easy, so flat, so dry.
 Everyone was convinced how easy it was, and I shows people pictures from Google maps of whole groups of old people at some points they used as resting stops- although, I saw how purple and pink their faces were, and saw all of of them with their mouths open, likely gasping for air in the pics, but I didn’t want to say anything to not frighten anyone.
 On this day of the hike, I had been out since 8am doing other activities outside of the immediate downtown of Bergen, so, I intended to hike after I got back from all of those activities, in the late afternoon.
 However, as the time wound down to do the Vidden Trail hike, people went to eat and then they got sleepy and I saw the circle getting smaller, some people didn’t bother to check in to the WhatsApp messages, and I saw what was happening, they were all going to bow out.
 One guy came to me and told me that something didn’t make sense about that Vidden Trail video that I showed them because he looked at AllTrails’ site, and another site, but those sites claimed Vidden Trail was not as easy as I made it sound, and certainly not as easy as the video was trying to convey from fake manly men.
 He was spotting some of the same elements that made me question those youtube videos too, along with the pictures I saw inside of Google maps that included the groups of people, but when Is saw that the rating was moderate, well that’s up for interpretation.
 That guy told me that moderate is the rating given to Vidden Trail by experienced hikers who have done it, so it’s likely not for everyone.
 That was enough to discourage some people who were within an earshot of us, so they dropped off of the Vidden Trail mission.